eteq/SublimeAstropy/README.md

 Installing/Using
 ----------------
 To use this, just clone this repository into your sublime text ``Packages`` directory (with the default name ``SublimeAstropy``).
-You may also want to add a "path" entry in the ``astropyTest.sublime-build`` file pointing to the directory indicating which python interpreter is the right one.
-That should be all you need to do!
+You may also probably need to edit the "path" and "working_dir" entries in the ``astropyTest.sublime-build`` file pointing to point to the python interpreter's directory and the path to the astropy source.